Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 }
 ```

-**Note: turning on this setting while requesting high resolution frames in an auto trigger session mode will prevent the camera from generating high resolution frames.**
+**NOTE: turning on this setting while requesting high resolution frames in an auto trigger session mode will prevent the camera from generating high resolution frames.**

 ### Displaying a Document Label
 The MiSnap SDK can display a document label on the analysis screen to assist the end user to use the correct document for the session.